-The Oracle graph displays information from Oracle V\$ tables: Session statistics, V\$SESSTAT, and system statistics, V\$SYSSTAT.
+The Oracle graph displays information from Oracle V\$ tables: Session statistics, V\$SESSTAT, system statistics, V\$SYSSTAT, and other table counters defined by the user in the custom query.

 In the following Oracle graph, the V\$SYSSTAT resource values are shown as a function of the elapsed scenario time.